gazeworkshop/gazeworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
       <span style="font-weight:500;">Submission:</span> We invite authors to submit unpublished papers (8-page ICCV format) to our workshop, to be presented at a poster session upon acceptance.
 All submissions will go through a double-blind review process.
 Accepted papers at ICCV/CVPR 2019 are also welcome to be presented during our poster session to increase exposure and foster discussion in the community.
-All contributions must be submitted through CMT in the following link: TBD.
+All contributions must be submitted through CMT in the following link: <a href="https://cmt3.research.microsoft.com/GAZE2019" target="_blank" title="CMT Submission System for GAZE 2019">https://cmt3.research.microsoft.com/GAZE2019</a>.
     </p>
     <p>
       The topics of this workshop include but are not limited to: